 Reorganization procedures may be illustrated with an example involving the Columbia Software Company, a regional firm that specializes in selling, installing, and servicing accounting software for small businesses.
-Table 24-3 gives Columbia's balance sheet as of March 31, 2007.
-The company had been suffering losses running to \$2.5 million a year, and, as will be made clear in the following discussion, the asset values in the balance sheet are overstated relative to their market values.
+Table 22-2 gives Columbia's balance sheet as of March 31, 2010.
+The company had been suffering losses running to \$2.5 million a year, and (as the following discussion will make clear) the asset values in the balance sheet are overstated relative to their market values.
 The firm was insolvent, which means that the book values of its liabilities were greater than the market values of its assets, so it filed a petition with a federal court for reorganization under Chapter 11.
-Management filed a plan of reorganization with the court on June 13, 2007.
-The plan was subsequently submitted for review by the SEC.
-10
+Management filed a plan of reorganization with the court on June 13, 2010.
+The plan was subsequently submitted for review by the SEC.10

 The plan concluded that the company could not be internally reorganized and that the only feasible solution would be to combine Columbia with a larger, nationwide software company.
 Accordingly, management solicited the interest of a number of software companies.
-Late in July 2007, Moreland Software showed an interest in Columbia.
-On August 3, 2007, Moreland made a formal proposal to take over Columbia's \$6 million of $7\frac{1}{2}\%$ first-mortgage bonds, to pay the \$250,000 in taxes owed by Columbia, and to provide 40,000 shares of Moreland common
+Late in July 2010, Moreland Software showed an interest in Columbia.
+On August 3, 2010, Moreland made a formal proposal to take over Columbia's \$6 million of 7.5% first-mortgage bonds, to pay the \$250,000 in taxes owed by Columbia, and to provide 40,000 shares of Moreland common stock to satisfy the remaining creditor claims.
+Since the Moreland stock had a market price of \$75 per share, the value of the stock was \$3 million.
+Thus, Moreland was offering